-For mixed household type, households where women or men contribute most to labor income are net receivers in categories with dependent children and elderly, elderly with no children and no dependents and elderly, except those with dependent children where male type households are net receivers and female type households are neither net receivers nor net payer.
+For mixed household type, households where women or men contribute most to labour income are net receivers in categories with dependent children and elderly, elderly with no children and no dependents and elderly, except those with dependent children where male type households are net receivers and female type households are neither net receivers nor net payer.
 Figure 5.10 reveals that in female-majority income households, all household categories (those with dependent children and elderly, dependent children and no elderly, elderly only and those with no dependent children and elderly) are net receivers.
 Similarly, male-majority income households are net receivers in those same households except households with dependent children only which are net payers.

 Figure 5.10: Net benefits for households based on gender bargaining power and domestic responsibility